1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 !!! danger "Add Ferrules To The 24V Wires!"

     The 24V wires already come with ferrules being added.
-If it happens that your specific machine doesn't come with ferrules but with tinned wires instead, **it's highly advisable to cut off the tinned tips of the wires without a plug (power supply and heated bed) and add ferrules to them.**
+If it happens that your specific machine doesn't come with ferrules but with tinned wires instead or a ferrule came off, **it's highly advisable to cut off the tinned tips of the wires without a plug (power supply and heated bed) and add ferrules to them.**

     When you are screwing down the soldered tip inside the clamp, the solder will get cracked a bit and may get deformed a bit as well.
 When the wire gets warm due to the current and the solder gets softer, the contact may become loose which could lead to malfunction or even cause fire in the last consequence.
 So it's always a good idea to just use proper ferrules. <br> ![Ferrules instead of soldered tips](../assets/images/mainboard_ferrules_web.jpg)